 For the initial 2006 campaign, Chartier and Wilkinson travelled throughout the Western and Midwestern United States, photographing sites in Arizona, California, Minnesota, Oregon, Washington, and Wisconsin.
 They documented works by architects such as Shigeru Ban, Santiago Calatrava, Arthur Erickson, Norman Foster, Frank Gehry, Michael Graves, Herzog and de Meuron, Rem Koolhaas, Richard Meier, Rafael Moneo, Morphosis, and Cesar Pelli.
 In Portland, OR, Chartier and Wilkinson photographed examples of the city's urban design and its comprehensive public transportation system, including streetcar, light rail, commuter rail, and urban tram systems.

-Also in 2012, ART on FILE will document the contemporary and historic buildings and landscape architecture of Buenos Aires, Argentina.
+ART on FILE will document the contemporary and historic buildings and landscape architecture of Buenos Aires, Argentina.
 Two areas of focus will be the Puerto Madero Waterfront district located along the Rio de la Plata and the Buenos Aires Ecological Reserve, a former resort area that is now home to hundreds of species of birds and other wildlife.
 In addition to historic buildings, Puerto Madero features Santiago Calatrava's Puente de la Mujer, Philippe Starck's Faena Hotel + Universe, Rafael Viñoly's Fortabat Art Collection, and Cesar Pelli's Repsol-YFP corporate tower.
 ART on FILE will also document the National Post Office, Recoleta Cemetery, University of Buenos Aires Law School, Catedral Metropolitana de Buenos Aires, and Galerías Pacífico, as well as the city's architecturally rich neighborhoods of San Telmo, La Boca, Palermo, Retiro, and Belgrano.

 ART on FILE was founded in 1983 by photographers Colleen Chartier and Rob Wilkinson.
 With support from the National Endowment for the Arts, Chartier and Wilkinson have expanded ART on FILE to better serve the educational community by sharing examples of public sector design with students and faculty.
 In so doing, ART on FILE has become a primary supplier of images to libraries and visual resources collections that support teaching programs in contemporary architecture, urban design, landscape architecture, and public art.
 ART on FILE images have appeared in design magazines, text books, and newspaper journals worldwide.